Fons Trompenaars

-Alfonsus (Fons) Trompenaars (born 1953, Amsterdam) is a Dutch organizational theorist, management consultant, trainer, motivational speaker and author of various books on all subjects of culture and business.
-Known for the development of his model of national culture differences and Dilemma Theory.
+Alfonsus (Fons) Trompenaars (born 1953, Amsterdam) is a Dutch organizational theorist, management consultant, trainer, motivational speaker and writer, known for the development of his model of national culture differences and dilemma theory.

 Biography

-In 1979, Trompenaars received his MA in economics at the Vrije Universiteit and in 1983 his PhD from the Wharton School of the University of Pennsylvania for the thesis The Organization of Meaning and the Meaning of Organization.
+He was born to a French mother and a Dutch father.
+In 1979, Trompenaars received an MA in economics at the VU Amsterdam and in 1983 a PhD from the Wharton School in Philadelphia for his thesis, entitled The Organization of Meaning and the Meaning of Organization.

 In 1981 Trompenaars started his career at the Royal Dutch Shell Personnel Division, working on job classification and management development.
-In 1989 together with Charles Hampden-Turner he founded and directed the consultancy firm Centre for International Business Studies, working for such companies as BP, Philips, IBM, Heineken, AMD, Mars, Motorola, General Motors, Merrill Lynch, Johnson & Johnson, Pfizer, ABN AMRO, ING, PepsiCo, Honeywell.
+In 1989, together with Charles Hampden-Turner, he founded and directed the consultancy firm Centre for International Business Studies, working for such companies as BP, Philips, IBM, Heineken, AMD, Mars, Motorola, General Motors, Merrill Lynch, Johnson & Johnson, Pfizer, ABN AMRO, ING, PepsiCo, Honeywell.
 In 1998 the company was bought by KPMG and renamed Trompenaars Hampden-Turner.

 Trompenaars was awarded the International Professional Practice Area Research Award by the American Society for Training and Development (ASTD) in 1991.
 Subsequently, in 1999 Business magazine ranked him as one of the top 5 management consultants next to Michael Porter, Tom Peters and Edward de Bono.
 In 2011, he was voted one of the top 20 HR Most Influential International Thinkers by HR Magazine.
 In 2015, he was once again ranked in the Thinkers50 of the most influential management thinkers alive and in 2017 inducted into the Thinkers50 Hall of Fame.
 Fons is the recipient of the George Petitpas Award 2023.
 The AHRI Cross Cultural Management Award, is supported by Fons Trompenaars, acknowledging excellence in fostering cross-cultural inclusion and implementing effective management strategies.

 Trompenaars wrote Riding the Waves of Culture, Understanding Cultural Diversity in Business.
 This book (in its third edition) sold over 120,000 copies and was translated into 16 languages amongst them, French, German, Dutch, Korean, Danish, Turkish, Chinese, Hungarian and Portuguese.
 He is co-author amongst others of Nine Visions of Capitalism: Unlocking the Meanings of Wealth Creation and Rewarding Performance Globally.